kelsa-pi/unodit/README.md

         - make a decision (ActionBox)
     - in script interactions are invoked by simple function calls
     - create script extension for LibreOffice (`.oxt`)
+5. Convert dialogs in sidebar (work in progress)
+    - takes a dialog file created with Dialog Editor (`.xdl`)
+    - generate dialog in python code,
+    - create callback functions for all button onClick events
+    - create sidebar extension for LibreOffice (`.oxt`)

 Other features are:
 - all steps are logged to `log.log` file in project root